 Vitamin B12 and Nervous System Health

 Vitamin B12 (cobalamin) occupies a uniquely critical position in nervous system health.
 Unlike most other vitamins, B12 deficiency can produce irreversible neurological damage if not recognized and treated promptly.
-The neurological manifestations of B12 deficiency span the full breadth of the nervous system, from the peripheral nerves to the spinal cord, brain, and optic pathways.
-Understanding these manifestations, their underlying mechanisms, and optimal treatment strategies is essential for clinicians across all specialties.
+The neurological manifestations span the full breadth of the nervous system — from peripheral nerves to the spinal cord, brain, and optic pathways — and can precede hematological abnormalities by months to years.
+This page summarizes the biochemistry by which B12 supports myelin synthesis and methylation, the classic and under-recognized clinical syndromes of deficiency, the imaging findings, and the treatment strategies that preserve neurological function, along with the landmark research papers that underpin modern practice.

 Myelin Sheath Synthesis